taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [gpt-web-terminal](https://github.com/ltyzzzxxx/gpt-web-terminal) - ✨ Open ChatGPT with Programmer's Approach!
 GPT Terminal is a platform that allows you to communicate with GPT in a terminal.
  * [chatgpt-web](https://github.com/dqzboy/chatgpt-web) - ChatGPT Web One-click deployment
  * [tgpt](https://github.com/aandrew-me/tgpt) - ChatGPT in terminal without needing API keys
+ * [chatgpt-cli](https://github.com/kardolus/chatgpt-cli) - ChatGPT CLI is an advanced command-line interface for OpenAI's ChatGPT, offering streaming, query mode, and history tracking for seamless and context-aware conversations.
+Ideal for both users and developers, it provides advanced configuration and easy setup options to ensure a tailored conversational experience with the GPT model.

 |Name|GitHub Stars|Language|License|